breatheco-de/python-flask-api-tutorial/.learn/exercises/04-runnig-flask/README.md

 # `04` Demo your API!

-Go ahead and check your API endpoint by typing this URL on your browser, and you should see the `Hello!` message like this:
+Go ahead and check your API endpoint by adding `/todos` after the URL you got from running the Flask application, and you should see the `Hello!` message like this:

 ![Demo your API](../../assets/check-live.gif?raw=true)